r-duh/MuXTalk/README.md

 # MuXTalk

 The basic workflow of MuXTalk is as follows:
-- Prepare the KEGG signaling pathway, protein-protein interaction (PPI) and gene regulatory network (GRN) data to build the signaling-regulatory multilayer network.
+- **process_data():** Prepare the KEGG signaling pathway, protein-protein interaction (PPI) and gene regulatory network (GRN) data to build the signaling-regulatory multilayer network.
 This step involves parsing data, matching identifiers, reindexing, creating edge and node dictionaries, and so on, to be suitable for representation as a multilayer network.
-[Responsible function: process_data()]
-- Generate sparse adjacency matrices for the signaling and regulatory layer. function: sparse_layers()
+- **sparse_layers():** Generate sparse adjacency matrices for the signaling and regulatory layer.
-- Create ensembles of randomized versions of the sparse adjacency matrices. function:
+- **randomize_\*():** Create (or read from file) ensembles of randomized versions of the sparse adjacency matrices.
+Please note that the interaction-specific sparse matrices KEGG_e in particular is a large file (28GB).
+The user may choose to download these using the links below or create them locally.
+The latter option takes ~10hrs on a typical laptop.
 - Count multilinks and calculate multilink statistics.

 ## Running MuXTalk locally (recommended for custom GRNs)